mcmah309/mcmah309.github.io/_posts/2024-04-22-introducing-indices.md

 comments: false
 ---

-# Introducing indices: Macros and Methods For Safely Retrieving Multiple Mutable Indices Of A Mutable Slice

 Github: <https://github.com/mcmah309/indices>

 indices is a crate with zero allocation macros and methods for retrieving multiple mutable indices from a mutable slice safely.